steelber/arcgis-online-tutorial-msdf/README.md

-# arcgis-online-tutorial
+# ArcGIS Online Tutorial for Mapping Spanish Detective Fiction
-This is a tutorial on the basics of mapping in ArcGIS Online, geared towards Grinnell College students, faculty, and staff.
-This guide focuses on the Classic Map Viewer.
+This is a tutorial on the basics of mapping in ArcGIS Online for Mapping Spanish Detective Fiction students.

 ## Table of Contents
 1. [What is ArcGIS Online?](#what-is-arcgis-online)